TEAMuP-dev/HARP/model_validation/README.md

   alongside.
 The cap is held only around the endpoint tests, so slow restarts and connections still overlap.

+## When a Space Will Not Start

+A sleeping space wakes automatically when something requests it.
+However, sometimes this does not work and the host answers at once with a `503` and an empty body, and the stage stays `SLEEPING` for however long the request is held open or for however often it is repeated.
+Authenticating the request makes no difference, and neither does loading the space's page.

+In these situations a restart will work.
+The same space enters `BUILDING`, then `APP_STARTING`, then `RUNNING`.
+A space in the stuck `SLEEPING` state appears to have nothing left to resume from, so the router has no running app to hand the request to and no image to start, while an explicit restart rebuilds it.

+So the harness restarts a sleeping space that refuses to start, provided restarts are enabled, which needs a token with write access.
+With a read-only token the refusal is reported instead, naming the restart failure.
+The condition also clears by itself given a few hours, so a space that reports this one day often validates normally the next.

 ## Retried Failures

 Failures that are not the model's fault are retried rather than reported.